Moshe Gershuni: Biography

-Moshe Gershuni was born in 1936 to Yona and Zvi Kutner, who had migrated to British Mandate Palestine from Poland.
+Moshe Gershuni was born in 1936 to Yona and Zvi Kutner, who had migrated to Mandatory Palestine from Poland.
 Zvi, the head of the family, who was an agronomist and farmer, "hebraicized" the family name from Kutner to Gershuni, after his father.
 His mother Yona, née Senior, acted in community theater in Poland and made hats in Tel Aviv.
 The family lived in Tel Aviv on Hahashmal Street, and in 1939 moved to Mazeh Street.
 In 1938 Mira, Moshe's sister, was born, and in 1943, his brother Avshalom was born.
 Moshe was sent to the religious Bilu School and then continued his studies in a religious high school.

-His father managed to save several family members from The Holocaust by arranging immigration certificates (certifikatim) to British Mandate Palestine, but some of his mother's relatives were murdered in the Holocaust.
+His father managed to save several family members from the Holocaust by arranging immigration certificates (certifikatim) to Mandatory Palestine, but some of his mother's relatives were murdered in the Holocaust.
 Gershuni described in a late interview the presence of the Holocaust in his childhood: "My mother was troubled all the rest of her life that she had not succeeded in bringing them here.
 And, like many others, I remember the years after the war [...]
 I remember that I read everything I could on the subject, there were already personal accounts of it on the radio, in private conversations, from the relatives who arrived. [...] it was in my consciousness, it was almost the center of my consciousness, in spite of the fact that my early years included the founding of the State and the war with the Arabs, but everything was a function of that experience."

 In 1952 the family moved from Tel Aviv to Herzliya, near to the family-owned orchards, in the Gan Rashal area.
 In 1954, Gershuni's induction into the army was postponed by half a year because he was underweight, but the date of induction in 1955 was also postponed by the death of his father in an auto accident.
 Gershuni took over his father's job in the orchards.
 After his father's death Gershuni began to move into the world of art.
 The painter Leon Fouturian and the sculptor Uri Shoshany, both residents of Herzliya, influenced him.
 From 1960 to 1964 he studied sculpture in night courses at Avni Institute of Art and Design, after days spent working in the orchards.
 His teachers were Dov Feigin and Moshe Sternschuss, members of the "New Horizons" group, which during these years was beginning to lose the central place it had held in the world of Israeli art.

 In 1964 he married Bianca Eshel, who was also a student in the Avni Institute and a widow of an Israeli Air Force pilot who had been killed in the Sinai Campaign.
 After the wedding the couple moved to Ra'anana.
 In addition to Eshel's daughter from her first marriage, a son, Aram Gershuni, was born to them in 1967 and a second son, Uri Gershuni, in 1970.